datopian/playbook/guide/README.md

 ### Travel Arrangements:

 All business-related travel arrangements must be approved by a member of the Leadership team.

+* The first thing to do is to research for the flights and the accommodation you want to book according to the budget agreed with your project manager
-Once approved, you need to send an email to office@datopian.com and include the following:
+* Send an email with the links to office@datopian.com

-* Exact dates of the business trip
-* Location and address of the event you will be attending
+* Remember to include all information needed for the booking:
-* Any specific preferences in terms of transportation or accommodation
+    * preferences in terms of flights and accommodation (late check-ins, breakfast, window seats, pre-order cabs etc)
+    * Full name, birth date, phone number; airline miles account number if they are using frequent flier programme

-The Office team will book the transportation and accommodation for you and forward you the details via an email.
-For all other expenses, you must keep the receipts in order to be reimbursed [See **Expenses** section ](https://handbook.datopian.com/guide/#company-expenses)
+* The ops team will book the requested hotel & flight and forward the confirmations to you
+* Remember to store all receipts from the trip or else they can’t get reimbursed.
+[See **Expenses** section ](https://handbook.datopian.com/guide/#company-expenses)

 ### Time tracking